swan-t/plan_arenas/arena-scheduler/DEVELOPMENT_PLAN.md

 # Arena Scheduler Development Plan

 ## Project Overview
-Building a React TypeScript app for scheduling ice hockey games in an arena.
+Building a React TypeScript app for scheduling bandy games in an arena.
 The app handles one club on one arena and provides scheduling functionality for teams and games.

 **API Base URL:** `https://grind.local/arenax/api`
 **Frontend URL:** `https://grind.local/planner`